savonet/book/introduction.md

 4. the [Liquidsoap github
   page](https://github.com/savonet/liquidsoap/issues)\index{github} is the place to report bugs,
-5. there is also a starting [Liquidsoap discussion board](https://github.com/savonet/liquidsoap/discussions).
+5. there is also a [Liquidsoap discussion board](https://github.com/savonet/liquidsoap/discussions).

 Please remember to be kind, most of the people there are doing this on their